Restorative dentistry consists of advanced procedures that repair damaged teeth and can also replace missing teeth.

 Dental Inlays & Onlays: made of tooth-coloured material that can repair teeth that have been damaged or fractured.
 It can be used to restore strength, remove discomfort and prevent tooth loss.
 Dental inlays fills in spaces on the tooth’s surface whereas dental onlays covers one or more cusps or the entire biting surface of the tooth.

 Crown: a hollow, artificial tooth that can be used to cover a damaged or decayed tooth.
-Crowns can restore the function, shape and appearance of the impaired tooth.
+Dental crown implants can restore the function, shape and appearance of the impaired tooth.

 Dental Bridges: great solution for patients with one or more missing teeth.
 The bridge is typically made of an artificial tooth fused between two crowns and will extend across an area that has no teeth.
 A bridge is permanent and cannot be removed.